-While closed courses and simulators provide a stable research environment, they are not fully aligned with the context of use, nor the state of the art.
+While closed courses and simulators provide a stable research environment for human-machine interaction with vehicle automation, they are not fully aligned with the context of use, nor the state of the art.
 The release of one's personal safety to the system occurs exclusively while engaging with partial automation in an on-road setting.
-Hence, existing research on is unable to specify how exposure to and experience with a level 2 system might impact user trust.
-In order to fill this gap in on-road studies, the following research questions were addressed in an experiment:
+Hence, existing research is unable to specify how exposure to and experience with a Level 2 system on-road might impact user trust.
+While Facial Emotion Recognition is typically used to assess the user experience, it has yet to be applied in an on-road study in correlation with driver trust in vehicle automation.
+In order to address this, the following research questions were explored in an experiment:

-- Q1: How does a driver's first experience with an Advanced Driver Assistance System on-road affect their level of trust in the system? - Q2: What emotions do first time drivers of Advanced Driver Assistance Systems display and is there a relationship between the emotions displayed and their reported levels of trust in the system?
+Q1: How does a driver's first experience with an Advanced Driver Assistance System on-road affect their level of trust in the system?

+Q2: Which emotions (neutral, happy, surprise, angry) do first time drivers of an ADAS display and is there a relationship between the emotions displayed and their reported levels of trust in the system?